ntop/ntopng/doc/src/scripts/structure.rst

        `-- menu.lua

-The root directory :code:`example` must have a name which is representative for the plugin.
+The root directory :code:`example` must have a name which is representative for the script.
 Sub-directories contain:

-- :code:`manifest.lua`: file containing a name and a description of the plugin.
+- :code:`manifest.lua`: file containing a name and a description of the script.
 See :ref:`Manifest`.
-- :code:`locales` (optional): files for the localization of strings used within the plugin, such as the description of a generated alert.
-When this directory is omitted, strings found in the plugin will be taken verbatim.
-See :ref:`Plugin Localization`.
+- :code:`locales` (optional): files for the localization of strings used within the script, such as the description of a generated alert.
+When this directory is omitted, strings found in the script will be taken verbatim.
+See :ref:`Script Localization`.
 - :code:`alert_endpoints` (optional): files to create alert endpoints.
 An alert endpoint is called by ntopng every time an alert is generated.
 Alert endpoints enable an alert to be post-processed or delivered downstream to an external alert collector.
-This directory can be omitted when the plugin does not create alert endpoints.
+This directory can be omitted when the script does not create alert endpoints.
 See :ref:`Alert Endpoints`.
 - :code:`checks`: files with the logic necessary to perform  custom actions.
 This directory contains additional sub-directories, namely, :code:`interface`, :code:`network`,